 ACARA is working towards moving NAPLAN online.
-The aim would be for students to complete NAPLAN tests using a computer or another electronic device, such as a tablet.
+The aim is for students to complete NAPLAN tests using a computer or another electronic device, such as a tablet.

 The Australian Government remains committed to a national approach to online assessment, including delivering NAPLAN online.

-Moving NAPLAN into a computer-based, or ‘online’, environment brings many new opportunities for students and teachers that are often limited or not possible with paper-based tests.
+Moving NAPLAN online brings many new opportunities for students and teachers that are often limited or not possible with paper-based tests.

 The benefits of online assessments